compound-finance/compound-finance.github.io/docs/pages/v2/prices.md

 ## Config

 Each token the Compound v2 Price Feed supports needs corresponding configuration metadata.
-The configuration for each token is stored in the Price Oracle contract and can be updated by the multisig.
+The configuration for each token is stored in the Price Feed contract and can be updated by the multisig.

 The fields of the config are: